This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 - Do Not Overcook: The shortbread will still be soft when it first comes out of the oven.
 Do not leave it in too long.
 As it cools, it will harden.
 Look for a golden color to know when it is done.

 These salted caramel apple bars are SO good and, if possible, taste even better the next day!
 Once the bars have cooled completely, then cover them in an airtight container and store them at room temperature.
 They will last for up to 5 days!

 Pin this now to find it laterPin It

 - In a large mixing bowl cream together butter, sugar, and powdered sugar.
 Add vanilla and beat until combined.
 Mix in the flour and combine until it forms a soft dough.

 - Press half of the dough in the bottom of a 9×13 dish and place the other half of the dough into the refrigerator.
 Bake in preheated oven for 15 minutes.

-- Remove the pan from the oven and melt the caramels, heavy cream and ½ tsp vanilla in the microwave for 1 minute.
+- Remove the pan from the oven and melt the caramels, heavy cream, and ½ teaspoon vanilla in the microwave for 1 minute.
 Stir together until smooth.
 Stir in the chopped apples.
 Pour evenly over the hot crust.
 Lightly sprinkle the coarse sea salt over the crust.
-I didn’t end up using the entire T, just lightly sprinkle evenly on top.
+I didn’t end up using the entire Tablespoon.
+I just lightly sprinkle it evenly on top.
 You don’t want them too salty.

-- Take the remaining dough out of the refrigerator and crumble over the top of the caramel.
-Return the pan to the oven and bake for 25-30 minutes until filling is bubbly and the top is firm.
+- Take the remaining dough out of the refrigerator and crumble it over top of the caramel.
+Return the pan to the oven and bake for 25-30 minutes until the filling is bubbly and the top is firm.
 Let them cool completely before cutting.